AlexSiXiong/Udacity-Machine-Learning-DevOps-Engineer/DevOps_Proj3_v1/model_card.md

 ## Model Details

-The model is a Gradient Boosting Classifier with the default scikit-learn hyperparameters.
+The model is a lightgbm with the default scikit-learn hyperparameters.

 ## Intended Use